 As recommended in the Safe Food Queensland workforce checklist, review or develop and implement personnel policies and procedures, including a fit for work policy, a proactive sick leave policy, and a confidential reporting process.
 Read the full checklist here.

 A number of states and territories have now developed their own health plan templates and guidelines.

-We have collated links to the various plans, templates and requirements (including the associated border closure information) in our Learning from workplace outbreaks (link) article.
+We have collated links to the various plans, templates and requirements (including the associated border closure information) in the BPR here.
 We are keeping the links as up-to-date as possible in this location only.

 **IMPORTANT: please check the requirements for your state or territory as they vary and in some cases, either a specific COVID-19 plan or the inclusion of COVID-19 into your existing WHS plans is MANDATORY.
 PLEASE CHECK.